yogeshchhabra99/clubs_organiser/README.md

 Clubs-organizers is driven on flutter, which helps to build beautiful and expressive UI and backed up by google's powerful Firebase.

+## Our Aim
+Our aim as a developer is to provide clean, beautiful, modern UI with smooth animations.

 ## contribute
 If you want to contribute fork this repo, code your changes, create a pull request.
 To join our discussion group mail chhabra99yogesh@gmail.com or 2017csb1119@iitrpr.ac.in